petermchale/denoising_coverage_profiles/README.md

 But WGS coverage profiles are noisy, confounding the discovery of CNVs.

-The standard approach to characterize the noise is to do control experiments where the signal is purposefully left out.
-But this costs money and time.

 Here, we explore a deep-learning approach to characterize the noise.
 Deep learning has proven successful at mapping sequence information onto epigenetic information.
 We tackle the potentially more challenging